chardso/Hardware-and-software-development-prototypes-through-technological-innovations/README.md

 - pliers
 - non electric hand drill
 - soldering gun/iron
+﻿
+<h2>Local Tools</h2>
+﻿

+- local soldering gun or iron

+- Made of a copper wire fixed on the metal rod with a wooden handle

+<h4>used for?</h4>

 # step by step procedure and instructions for creating the project
 ﻿